blackJJW/myblog2/content/projects/multi-crypto-trading-tool/initializeProject.md

 +++
 title = "1.
 Project Initialization"
 type = "Projects"
-tags = ["Docker", "Docker-compose", "bash", "python", "uv", "node", "vite", "react", "PostgreSQL", "Redis"]
+tags = ["Docker", "Docker-compose", "bash", "python", "uv", "node", "vite", "react", "PostgreSQL", "Redis", "dotenv"]
 +++

 In fact, I had been working on a similar project for some time.
 Although I tried to complete it, I eventually gave up because it was too complex and inefficient to move forward with.
 So I decided to restart the project from scratch.

 ## 1. Project Tech Stack

 ---

 |Area|Tech|
 |---|---|
 |Backend|Python(FastAPI), Redis, Redis Queue(RQ), PostgreSQL|